Personal Backup Version 5.2

 Creating a new backup schedule

-Personal Backup will automatically be inserted as the program to perform the current backup task.
+The current backup task will automatically be inserted as to be performed by Personal Backup.
 You can add further backup tasks by clicking the folder button to the right of the Tasks (Backup) field.
-A separate log file for this backup can be specified if so desired.
-Any filename can be chosen and entered into the Log field.
-Leaving this field empty will cause the log to be written to the default log file (Persbackup.log).
+A special start directory (only to be used for special purposes) and a separate ini file for this backup can be specified if so desired.

 No splash screen